Psalm 18: Giving Thanks to the Lord for Your Past, Present & Future

 - He supported you

-- He also brought you out into a large place
+- He also brought into a wide, open space

-- He delivered you because He delighted in you
+- He delivered you because He delights in you

-- He has given you the shield of His salvation
+- He has given you a shield of His salvation

 - His right hand has held you up